 YES.
+Your school district may not ask for your parent’s or guardian’s Social Security Number.
 Your parent or guardian can refuse to provide his or her social security number if asked by a school.
 Your school cannot stop you from enrolling because your parent or guardian refuses to provide their social security number.

 PRIVACY OF STUDENT RECORDS